candy-kingdom/summary/docs/Sample{T0,T1}.md

 ### ~~Field1~~
 > [!WARNING]
-> "The field is deprecated."
+> The field is deprecated.

 ```cs
 [Obsolete("The field is deprecated.")]